-You can view and manage your Recent Searches by selecting the Clock icon on the left of the query bar.
+You can view and manage your recent searches by selecting the Clock icon to the left on the query bar.
 The Recent searches menu shows the last 10 searches in your history.
 You can remove individual or clear all searches from this list.

 Saving a Search